Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Introduction: Vision is one of the most important senses in learning motor skills and in this regard the role of visual illusion is very important, therefore this research was conducted with the aim of investigating the effect of visual illusion on learning dart throwing skills in beginners.
+Introduction: Vision is one of the most important senses in learning motor skills, and in this regard, the role of visual illusion is very important; therefore, this research was conducted to investigate the effect of visual illusion on learning dart-throwing skills in beginners.

-Conclusion: In general, the results showed that the bigger perception of the target does not affect the performance and learning of darts skills and probably does not affect the motor control system.
-It is suggested to investigate the effect of visual illusion in new conditions in future researches.
+Conclusion: In general, the results showed that perceiving the target as larger does not affect the performance and learning of dart-throwing skills and probably does not influence the motor control system.
+It is suggested that the effect of visual illusion needs to be investigated under new conditions in future research.

 Keywords